From a website called American Daily, and it's by Carol Devine Mullen.

 I'm in the awkward position of having to defend McCain and Huckabee against Limbaugh's rants, despite the fact I'm going to be voting for neither of these contenders in the primaries.

-Okay, Limbaugh recently stated what I said was that I, for the first time on this program, I can see possibly not voting for the Republican nominee on another occasion.
+Okay, Limbaugh recently stated, what I said was that I, for the first time on this program, I can see possibly not voting for the Republican nominee on another occasion.

-If either of these two guys, McCain or Huckabee, gets a nomination, is going to destroy the party, it's going to change it forever, be the end of it.
+He's going to change it forever, be the end of it.

 A lot of people aren't going to vote.